The University of Toledo

 • Residence Hall Access - Residents have access to their assigned residence hall only and all guests must register at the information desk.
 Residence Hall doors are locked at all times and residents must use their Rocket ID card to swipe into the building.

-• Security Cameras - Cameras are stationed throughout the residence halls with live feeds being monitored by the University Policy department.
+• Security Cameras - Cameras are stationed throughout the residence halls with live feeds being monitored by the Office of Residence Life staff and the University Police department (UTPD).

 • UT Alert - All students are encouraged to sign up for UT Alert, an e-mail and text message alert system, to stay informed anytime, anywhere about emergencies from severe weather to a violent episode.